Ubud, Bali, Indonesia

 Straddling the equator, Indonesia tends to have a fairly even climate year-round.
 Rather than four seasons, Indonesia has two – dry (between May to September) and wet (between October to April) – and there are no extremes of temperature between winter and summer.
 In most parts of Indonesia, the wet season falls between October and April and the dry season between May and September.
 December and January see Bali at its most humid and rain tends to come in sudden tropical downpours, but it can also rain for more prolonged periods.

-Call us on to start planning your vacation to Amandari or take a look at our itineraries to Bali
+Call us on to start planning your holiday to Amandari or take a look at our itineraries to Bali

 Set in a peaceful area outside Ubud, rich with culture, the luxury Amandari has stunning views over the Ayung River and lush rice paddies beyond.
 Amandari is believed to be on sacred land and this Balinese retreat certainly feels like a hidden sanctuary.